Haute Route Trek - Adventure Base

 Kit & equipment required for this adventure

 Please note this is a guide and you may be required to rent or purchase last minute equipment on arrival dependent on the weather and changes in itinerary.
-You can bring a small 40-50L bag that can carry your change of clothes, and anything that is not essential on the day trips.
-Our vehicle support will bring the bags to the hotels on most evenings other than the nights in the mountain huts.
+You can pre-book luggage transfers if you would like your main luggage back to be delivered to your accommodation each night (excluding mountain huts)

 For the full downloadable Haute Route Trek kit list please click here.